UPR Sexual Rights Database

 Contents:

-Continue efforts to increase the participation of women in politics and public service.
+Continue efforts to strengthen the protection of women from gender-based violence.

 Explanation